 The purpose of this guideline is to provide guidance about mouth care at Great Ormond Street Hospital (GOSH).

-The mouth is important for eating, drinking, speech, communication, taste, breathing and defence.
+The mouth is important for eating, drinking, speech, communication, taste, breathing and the immune system.

-- Keep the lips clean, soft, moist and intact.
+- Keep the oral mucosa and lips clean, soft, moist and intact.

-- Remove food debris/dental plaque without damaging the gingiva.
+- Remove, and prevent the build-up of food debris/dental plaque without damaging the gingiva.

 - Prevent halitosis and freshen the mouth.